 Installation / enabling the service

 You can use GUI to enable the feature but there is not one place where all the stuff would be done.
-Enabling the Feature (Windows 10) or Capability (Windows 2019) is a first step but there is also a need of enabling and starting the system service.
+Enabling the Feature (Windows 10) or Capability (Windows 2019) is a first step but there is also a need to enable and start the system service.
 Optionally the firewall rule could be checked.

 Primary way to configure the system is to use the PowerShell.
 Adopting openssh as the native feature / capability also covers the implementation of the management of the service into the powershell environment - the PowerShell module is created.
 It offers the possibility to do all the necessary things from one console at the same time.